Final check

 - Good planning

-- Financial responsibility
+- Financial responsibility.

-The weighted scoring method is a decision-making support tool that allows equal evaluation for each application against the assessment criteria as well as an objective comparison to be made between applications.
+The weighted scoring method is a decision making support tool that allows equal evaluation for each application against the assessment criteria as well as an objective comparison to be made between applications.

-application addresses the four criteria, as well as the objectives of the program you are applying to.
+four criteria, as well as the objectives of the program you are applying to.

-delegated authority.
+authority.

 Assessment criteria